Code-Institute-Submissions/how-till-spake-norn-irish/README.md

 ## Deployment

-This project was coded using VS Code using the following steps:
+This project was coded in VS Code using the following steps:

 1. Create a new folder in your preferred area in your local drive
 2. Open the folder in VS Code and create a README.md file
 3. Open source control in VS Code and select "Publish to GitHub"
-4. If prompted, sign into GitHub to connect your account to VS Code if you haven't do so already
+4. If prompted, sign into GitHub to connect your account to VS Code if you haven't done so already
 5. In source control, select "Publish to GitHub"
 6. Give your repository a name and select "Publish to GitHub public repository"
 7. After the repository is successfully published to GitHub, you can use git bash to add, commit and push any changes to the GitHub repository